The Beacon of Education

 Education is the most essential tool that can change people’s lives.
 Just think about the ways having an education improves the human condition – it helps you live a healthier, longer, and happier life, as seen in Mauritius An educated mind is wired with knowledge and rationality instead of superstitions and misinformation.
 And correlation between education level and survival rates in the aftermath of the 2004 Indonesian tsunami shows that education can literally save lives.

 If education gives great benefits, then the lack of education can do even greater harm.
 It has been argued that the rise of the Nazi party in Germany was due to the poor quality of secondary education in the country, compared with other parts of the world.
-And today, fake news threatens to misinform and mislead, ending in most cases with violence.
-In the end, only education can stop the spread of fake news as an educated and scientific mind will always analyze the evidence behind a story before believing the story at face-value.
+And today, fake news threatens to misinform and mislead.
+In the end, only education can stop the spread of fake news and misinformation, as an educated and scientific mind will always analyze the evidence behind a story before believing the story at face-value.

 So we know that education can empower societies, free communities from the clutches of fake news and superstitions, and save lives.
 Then how exactly are we doing in bringing education to everyone around the world, especially those who need it most?